renpy/renpy/sphinx/source/cdd.rst

     Causes the displayable `d` to be redrawn after `when` seconds have elapsed.

+    When the displayable is redrawn, which can happen before that time, any pending redraw order will be forgotten.
+For example, if you call ``renpy.redraw(this, 7)``, and 3 seconds later, ``this`` gets redrawn (because one of its children available through the :func:`Displayable.visit` method calls for an update, if it's an ATL animation for example), then unless you call ``renpy.redraw`` again in the :func:`Displayable.render` method, ``this`` won't be redrawn 4 additional seconds later.

+    On the plus side, given that redraw orders are not saved as part of save data, accounting for this behavior will likely also avoid glitches after save/load cycles.

 .. exception:: renpy.IgnoreEvent

     This is an exception that, if raised, causes Ren'Py to ignore the